reuterk/pocli/README.rst

 A typical use case is:

-* Upload a tarball from the login node of a HPC system to your OwnCloud server using pocli.
+* Upload a tarball from the login node of a HPC system to your ownCloud server using pocli.
-* Log in to your OwnCloud server from your laptop via the web browser and share the tarball with other users (e.g. by sending a download URL via email).
+* Log in to your ownCloud server from your laptop via the web browser and share the tarball with other users (e.g. by sending a download URL via email).

 Another use case would be:

-* Upload a tarball from HPC system A to your OwnCloud server using pocli.
+* Upload a tarball from HPC system A to your ownCloud server using pocli.
-* Download the tarball to HPC system B from your OwnCloud server using pocli.
+* Download the tarball to HPC system B from your ownCloud server using pocli.

 Note that -- deliberately -- no recursive operations are supported.